MapStory/mapstory-community/roadmap.md

 ### Medium (Within 5 months - March 30th, 2017)

-**[Search improvements] (items/search.md)** - As a user, I need to search in the map that feels/works more like the site's search.
-Hopefully with some nice map-relevant improvements.
+**[Search Improvements](items/find-near.md)** - As a user, I need to be able to find layers, stories and users with intuitive search - either by simply entering word searches, or by filtering in time, space, category, storyteller.
+Eventually I should be able to search within layers themselves to "find" features within a layer.

 **[Organization pages] (items/org-pages.md)** - As a user, I need to manage an Organization Page, which enables me to pool all the storytellers, storylayers and mapstories that represent a group.